5 Tips for teaching social studies using interactive lessons (Blog image)

 • Collaborate Board allows students to respond and see other responses to a prompt.
 Nearpod has options like post-its or bulletin boards and allows teachers to review student responses before being shown to the students.

-In the classroom, a teacher may poll the students to rate their opinion about a topic such as taxes to hook their learners into a class discussion before jumping into an economic or civic lesson.
+In the classroom, a social studies teacher may poll the students to rate their opinion about a topic such as taxes to hook their learners through class or group discussions before jumping into your economic or civic lesson plans.
 Or, use the Collaborate Board to ask students what they know about taxes to engage them.
 Either way, using Nearpod to catch the interest of your students will help them as they dive deeper into the material when teaching social studies.

 Collaborate Board about good citizens for teaching social studies